 U.S. firms considering establishing operations in Argentina should fully investigate the tax and legal aspects of establishing a business with legal counsel before making any final decisions.
 (Please refer to Chapter 9 for Contacts, Market Research and Trade Events.)

-The most popular areas for international franchisers are fast foods, foreign language training, apparel, dry cleaning, hotels, and car rental services.
-Local franchises have been particularly successful in ice creams, "empanada" pastries, health clubs, and education.
-Currently, coffee shops and stores are going through a growth stage, with local brands such as Havanna and Bonafide having more than 120 stores each.
-Starbucks entered the Argentine market in 2008.
-Other significant U.S. market players include Kodak Express, McDonald's, Burger King, FutureKids, the Wall Street Institute, and Re-Max.
+The most popular areas for international franchisors are apparel, fast food, foreign language training, dry cleaning, hotels, and car rental services.
+Local franchises have been particularly successful in apparel, food, ice cream, "empanada" pastries, fitness/health clubs, and education.
+Coffee shops and stores are currently going through a growth stage, with local brands such as Havanna and Bonafide having more than 120 stores each.
+Starbucks entered the Argentine market in 2008, opening over 30+ stores since entrance.
+Other significant U.S. market players include Kodak Express, McDonald's, Burger King, Wendy’s, Cartridge World, Kentucky Fried Chicken, and Re-Max.

-Argentine legislation permits the establishment of temporary associations, equivalent to "joint ventures," known as UTEs (Unión Transitoria de Empresas).
+Argentine legislation permits the establishment of temporary associations, equivalent to joint ventures, known as UTEs (Unión Transitoria de Empresas).
 This is an association of two or more individuals or companies that contribute assets to develop or perform a particular transaction in Argentina or outside the country using Argentina as its base of operations.
-UTEs (joint ventures) are not considered to be companies or legal entities in their own right.
-Participants may be resident businesspeople, locally constituted entities, or non-resident companies that have established a separate branch or other type of presence in Argentina.
+UTEs are not considered companies or legal entities in their own right.
+Participants may be resident businesspeople, locally constituted entities, or non-resident companies that have established a separate branch or other type of Argentine presence.

 These regulations apply to all federal public agencies (including autonomous or decentralized institutions), but exclude federal banks.
 They also establish the amounts determining the selection process.
 Government purchases of less than AR$75,000 undergo direct purchase.
-Purchases between AR$75,000 and AR$300,000 undergo private bidding, but any purchases greater than that amount must have an open public bidding process.
+Purchases between AR$75,000 and AR$300,000 undergo private bidding, but purchases over that amount must have an open public tender.

 The National Contracting Office (Oficina Nacional de Contrataciones - ONC) is the agency supervising procurement for the National Public Administration.
 This Office is part of the Secretariat of Public Management, Chief of Cabinet.